"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 6. Theme and Plugin Compatibility Issue

-If the WordPress downtime occurs right after you change to a different theme or activate a plugin, it could be the cause of your WordPress blog downtime.
+If the WordPress downtime occurs right after you change to a different theme or activate a plugin, it could cause your blog downtime.
 Some plugins or themes are not compatible therefore causing network issues.

-To resolve this issue, you’ll need to connect to your WordPress blog via an FTP program like Filezilla.
+You’ll need to connect to your WordPress blog via an FTP program like Filezilla to resolve this issue.

 You need to enter your server account details to connect via FileZilla.
 Enter your account hostname, username, password, and port in the required field and click on connect.

-If you remember the last plugin you installed before the issue occurred, you can locate and disable it right away.
+If you remember the last plugin you installed before the issue, you can locate and disable it immediately.
 Rename the folder back to plugins so WordPress can identify it.

 But if you can’t remember the last plugin you installed, go to your WordPress blog and activate the plugin one after the other to find the one causing compatibility issues.